- Press Releases

 “Unfortunately, I do not have any land nor animals – not even a chicken,” explains Tchima, “so my biggest problem is to have food during the lean season.”

-With funding from the European Commission’s Humanitarian Aid department and the World Food Programme, CARE is supporting 11,377 families in the regions of Maradi, Tahoua and Zinder.
+With funding from the European Commission’s Humanitarian Aid department and the World Food Programme, CARE supported more than 11,000 families in the regions of Maradi, Tahoua and Zinder.

-Participants work six days a week and get a cash payment of 25,000 CFA francs (50 U.S. dollars) a month.
+Participants work six days a week and get a cash payment of 25,000 CFA francs ($50 US) a month.
 The work is completed in the morning, so people have time to make additional income the rest of the day.
 In households where nobody can perform work, people receive the same amount of cash.
 The community selects the households that will be involved and a committee addresses any complaints.
 CARE’s partner microfinance institution, Asusu, handles the payments.

 Tchima is aware of the benefits of this project for the community.
 “Independently of how much money I make, we are part of a village.
 It contributes to our solidarity link.
 We will have a grazing area for the future.”